EndPointCorp/end-point-blog/2016/05/25/caching-resizing-reverse-proxying-image-server-nginx.html.md

 We then configured the resizing server, using a regexp to extract the width, height and URL of the image we desire.

 The server will proxy the request to https://upload.wikimedia.org/ looking for the image, resize it and then serve it back to the Caching Proxy.
-We preferred to keep it simple and tidy, as we didn't actually need any aws-related configuration as the blog post did.
+We preferred to keep it simple and tidy, as we didn’t actually need any aws-related configuration as the blog post did.

 ```bash
 server {